-Stiglitz argued that income inequality in America is not just the result of market forces, but also politics and policies put in place by lawmakers and companies, particularly after Ronald Reagan's election in 1980.

-Youth Radio reporter Kasey Saturn is one of those millennials.
-Her family is from Laos, and is ethically Mien.
-Unlike her younger siblings, she has tried to learn to speak Mien even as she participates in traditional American education.
-“I’m trying to pursue higher education, financial aid, and the American Dream,” she says.
-“And I’m trying to do all that without losing the Mien ways.”But as evident in another Youth Radio story, this one by Isabella Ordaz, the opportunity to pursue the traditional American Dream can sometimes feel like a cultural trade-off.

-The U.S. has one of the highest levels of income inequality among its peers and is among the worst in offering equal opportunities for advancement, said Stiglitz, who

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-spoke Tuesday in New York City.
-Whether an American gets ahead is also more dependent on the income and education of their parents, he said.

-Income inequality and economic mobility have already emerged a shot of topics for the 2016 presidential election, with candidates on both sides of the aisle offering their prescriptions for solving the growing income gap.

-Stiglitz is one of the several economists who has spoken with Democratic presidential hopeful Hillary Clinton on these issues.

-Stiglitz argued that income inequality in America is not just the result of market forces, but also politics and policies put in place by lawmakers and companies, particularly after Ronald Reagan's election in 1980.

-He noted that the post-World War II era was prosperous for both the American economy and its workers.
-But since then wages have stagnated, with a median income falling to where it was 40 years ago, Meanwhile, CEO pay has risen to 300 times the average worker's salary, up from 30 times.
-He also said that minimum wage jobs are increasingly held by a family's primary breadwinner, instead of a teen looking for part-time work.
-Per Stiglitz, there's no magic bullet to solving income inequality.
+Stiglitz argued that income inequality in America is not the result just of market forces but also of politics and of policies put in place by lawmakers and companies, particularly after Ronald Reagan’s election in 1980.
+He noted that the post–World War II era was prosperous for both the American economy and its workers.
+But since then wages have stagnated, with the median income falling to where it was forty years ago, Meanwhile, CEO pay has risen to 300 times the average worker’s salary, up from 30 times.
+He also said that minimum wage jobs are increasingly held by a family’s primary breadwinner, instead of a teen looking for part-time work.
+Per Stiglitz, there’s no magic bullet to solving income inequality.
 One way to combat it, he said, is to lessen the monopolist power of companies, which leads to lower wages.

-The term American dream stated in several ways, but the American Dream is an idea, which suggests that all people can succeed through hard work and that all people have the potential to live successful lives.
-Many people have expanded upon the refined definition of the American Dream, and this concept has also been subject to a fair amount of criticism.
-Many people believe that the structure of American society lies the lofty goal of the American dream, pointing to examples of inequality rooted in class, race, and ethnic origin, which suggest that the American dream is not attainable for all.
+The term American dream had been defined in several ways, but the American dream is the idea that all people can succeed through hard work and that all people have the potential to live successful lives.
+Many people have expanded upon the definition of the American dream, and this concept has also been subject to a fair amount of criticism.
+Many people believe that the structure of American society belies the lofty goals of the American dream, pointing to examples of inequality rooted in class, race, and ethnic origin that suggest that the American dream is not attainable for all.